China's tariffs would hurt Apple and these other US companies

 3M (MMM), another Dow stock and the maker of Post-Its and Scotch tape, generated 10% of its sales from China last year.
 Sales there were up 16%, compared with just 1.5% in the United States.

-Shares of GM, Starbucks and Nike fell slightly in early trading Wednesday.
-3M's stock was down 1.5%.
+Shares of GM, Starbucks and Nike opened lower Wednesday before rebounding.
+3M's stock was down 1%.

 Casino giants Las Vegas Sands (LVS) and Wynn Resorts (WYNN) fell like tumbling dice Wednesday.
-Each dropped more than 2%.
+Each dropped by about 2%.

 Even though Las Vegas Sands and Wynn are unlikely to be hurt directly by the tariffs, investors are concerned about other potential retaliation by China.
 Both companies generate more than half their revenue from the Chinese special administrative region of Macau — and not Sin City.